lioriz/X-Action/README.md

 run ./X-Action <num of threads> num of threads should be from 1 to 10, any other number will result sungle thread run. the converted black&white images will be saved in images_out directory.

+## Docker
+Unfortuenetly I had some issues with the docker in my machine so I didn't have the time to build it completely, the project build, the X-Action is working but the PythonConversion causing segmentation fault.

+You can find the dockerfile in docker directory.
+I uploaded the image to docker-hub use "docker pull lioriz/image-converter:latest" to download the image.

+ * run the image with terminal. "docker run -it lioriz/image-converter:latest"
+ * go to X-Action. "cd imageConverter/X-Action/"
+ * run the exe files in build/bin.